imrafaelmerino/java-fun/docs/developers.md

 ```

 Regarding the second point, what kind of defect is to be functional?
 The library has been implemented in Java and
 following both FP and OOP paradigms.
-It's functional because a persistent Json has been implemented, that' all.
-Immutability
+It's functional because a persistent Json has been implemented, that's all.
-is a great virtue in any paradigm, but without persistent data structures sometimes is not feasible because of
+Immutability is a great virtue in any paradigm, but without persistent data structures sometimes is not feasible because of
-performance (copying big data structure every change is very inefficient.
+performance (copying big data structure every change you make is very inefficient).

 I reported this immediately, and I was answered that it was a mistake and that they would double-check my poor review.
 I'm still waiting.

 These are the facts, and I don't pretend anything else that explaining them here, because this was quite disappointing.
 I have to admit that I was looking forward to seeing the results...